d2l-ai/d2l-en/chapter_preliminaries/autograd.md

 Note that before we even calculate the gradient of ``y`` with respect to ``x``, we will need a place to store it.
-It's important that we do not allocate new memory every time we take a derivative with respect to a parameter because we will often update the same parameters thousands or millions of times
+It is important that we do not allocate new memory every time we take a derivative with respect to a parameter because we will often update the same parameters thousands or millions of times